CrispyPin/godot-template/README.md

 # godot-template
-Template to save time in game jams
+Template to save time in game jams.

-Mainly contains a menu system and UI theme
+The main purpose is a menu system and UI theme.